Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-Jessica, the professor.
+Jessica, the professor class.

-I think professor is pretty good.
-Yeah, that professor class.
-I think professor's pretty good.
+Yeah, I think professor's pretty good.

 She'll school you.